-- Ask everyone to share what stood out in their time journal. hour is spent.
-This is identifying the WHAT / observe part of taking rest around the circle. - 2.
+- 1. Ask everyone to share what stood out in their time journal. hour is spent.
+This is trying to find the kairos so we can start digging in the discipleship wheel. - 2.
 Share your journey of how God has rede ned rest and work for you including struggles, failures and learnings.
-Then teach the rest and work semicircle, emphasizing Creation and The Ten Commandments the most-to communicate how deeply God longs for us to abide through both our rest and work. - 3.
-Give the group a chance to re ect on how rest and work play out in their lives and why.
+Then teach the rest and work semicircle, emphasizing Creation and The Ten Commandments the most-to communicate how deeply God longs for us to abide through both our rest and work. - Give the group a chance to reflect on how rest and work play out in their lives and why.
 Share any insights referring to time logs when helpful. - 4.
 Help group articulate what God is saying, and what we'll do about it.